quorten/quorten-blog1/_posts/2018-12-09-tel-jack-notes.md

 ---
 layout: post
-title: Notes on telephone jacks
+title: Notes on telephone jacks, and what a PBX is
 author: quorten
 date: 2018-12-09 20:29 -0600
 categories: [random-software, raspberry-pi]